Selling Your Knoxville House During Divorce

 No Showings Drama

-Traditional sales require coordinating showings—awkward when one spouse still lives there.
+Traditional sales require coordinating showings, which can be awkward when one spouse still lives there.
 Cash sales typically involve one walk-through, then closing.

 Certainty in an Uncertain Time

 Traditional sales can fall through due to financing, inspection issues, or cold feet.
-Cash offers are certain—once accepted, closing is virtually guaranteed.
+Cash offers carry far less of that risk, which matters when the divorce timeline depends on the house closing.

 The Divorce Home Sale Process